andrew/ultimate-awesome/README.md

 - [awesome-game-engines](https://github.com/awesomelistsio/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-generative-ai](https://github.com/awesomelistsio/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-mongodb](https://github.com/awesomelistsio/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
+- [awesome-perl](https://github.com/awesomelistsio/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-privacy-coins](https://github.com/awesomelistsio/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
 - [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
+- [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-web-accessibility](https://github.com/awesomelistsio/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.